 A customer persona is a document that contains some of the following information:

 - Who your current or ideal customer is

-- What their job title, role and responsibility is
+- What their job title, role and responsibilities are

-- What their key concerns and pain points are
+- What their values, priorities and pain points are

 Focusing on benefits means you must make explicit why your product is good for your customers (e.g. your toothbrush removes all plaque from their teeth).
-And if any of those fancy features (e.g. your toothbrush is made from wood) are of no benefit to them, they won’t care about them enough to make a purchase.
+And if any of those fancy features (e.g. your toothbrush is made from wood) are of no benefit to them, they won’t care be moved enough to make a purchase.
 That’s the cold, hard truth.
 Though, some customers will appreciate the sustainable aspect of replacing plastic with wood.
 A product may have fabulous features that no one values enough to purchase.
-Always do your research on what the customer appreciates about your product and how they’d sell it, layperson-style, to a friend or colleague.
+Always do your research on what the customer appreciates about your product and how they’d describe it, as a layperson, to a friend or colleague.

-The best way to craft benefits from features is to show some empathy, and ask a brutal question of every individual feature: “So what?
+The best way to craft benefits from features is to show empathy.
+Ask a brutal question of every individual feature: “So what?
 Why should anyone care?
 What’s the big deal?”.